I Thank You (song): ZZ Top version

-ZZ Top covered the song on their 1979 album Degüello.
-The band released the song as a single the next year, and it reached No. 34 on the US Billboard Hot 100 becoming the band's second top 40 hit (after "Tush", four years earlier).
+The American rock band ZZ Top covered the song on their 1979 album Degüello.
+The band released the song as a single the next year, and it reached No. 34 on the US Billboard Hot 100 becoming the band's second top 40 hit (after "Tush", five years earlier).

 Record World said that "Billy Gibbons growls with soulful authority and matches his stellar vocal work with a stinging guitar."
 Record Mirror dismissed the song as "just growly, lazy, fiddly, and very boring laid-back rock".